ArthurCalvi/Classifieur-Bois/index.md

 ### How can I preprocess images for the neural net?

 Now that you have uploaded the images, you should process them a bit to use the neural net.
-You may use this [Jupyter Notebook 1 - Images preprocessing](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/Images_preprocessing.ipynb) to do it (Open it in Google Colab).
+All the provided notebooks  preprocess the images but you may use this [Jupyter Notebook 1 - Images preprocessing and prediction](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/Images_preprocessing_and_prediction.ipynb) to understand how it works (Open it in Google Colab).
 This notebook rescales and reshapes images of the /IMAGES_raw folder to square images of *256x256* px in order to be processed by the neural net.
-You just have to follow the instructions on the notebook.
+You just have to follow the instructions in the PART1 - Preprocessing images of this notebook.
 The preprocessed images are saved in the /IMAGES_preprocessed folder.

 <p align="center">
 <img src="Images/preprocessing_images.PNG" alt="preprocessing_images" width="500"/>
 </p>

 ### How can I predict the nature of these images?
 Now that the images are ready you will predict the nature of these images.
-To do so, you will use this [Jupyter Notebook 2 - Image prediction](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/Image_prediction.ipynb) (Open it in Google Colab).
-Again, you just have to follow the instructions on the notebook.
+All the provided notebooks use the prediction but I recommand to firstly execute the [Jupyter Notebook 1 - Image preprocessing and prediction](https://github.com/ArthurCalvi/Classifieur-Bois/blob/master/Images_preprocessing_and_prediction.ipynb) to understand how the prediction works (Open it in Google Colab).
+Again, you just have to follow the instructions in the PART 2 - Image prediction of this notebook.

 <p align="center">
 <img src="Images/prediction_process.PNG" alt="prediction_process" width="500"/>